-If you have employees, you are responsible for handling and paying Medicare tax.
-Learn what Medicare tax is, what it funds, and how much it costs.
+If you have employees, you’re responsible for handling and paying Medicare tax.
+Like all things tax-related, Medicare tax can get complicated quickly.
+Read on to learn what is Medicare tax, what it funds, and how much it costs.

 What is Medicare tax?

-Medicare tax is a payroll tax.
-It is an employee and employer tax, meaning you must withhold a certain amount from an employee’s wages and make a matching contribution.
-You must do this for each one of your employees.
+Medicare tax is a payroll tax employers and employees share.
+You must withhold a certain amount from an employee’s wages and make a matching contribution.

 What is the Medicare tax rate?

-The Medicare tax rate is 1.45% of an employee’s wages.
-Again, Medicare is an employer and employee tax.
-You must withhold 1.45% from an employee’s pay and contribute a matching 1.45%.
-Altogether, Medicare makes up 2.9% of the FICA tax rate of 15.3%.
-The rest goes toward Social Security taxes.
+Again, the Medicare tax rate is 1.45% of an employee’s wages.
+Because Medicare is an employee and employer tax, you must withhold 1.45% from an employee’s wages and contribute a matching 1.45%.

 Additional Medicare tax

-When an employee earns more than a certain amount, you must withhold an additional percentage from their wages.
-However, you are not responsible for contributing the additional Medicare tax rate.
-Continue contributing 1.45%.
+An additional Medicare tax occurs when an employee earns more than a certain amount (depending on their filing status).
+You are not responsible for matching the additional Medicare tax rate.

 The additional Medicare tax rate is 0.9%.
-The additional Medicare tax rate applies when an employee reaches one of the following thresholds, depending on their filing status:
+Employees must pay this additional tax when they reach one of the following thresholds: